MartincoitNetworks/SCIONWorkshop/README.md

 Feel free to run "scion traceroute" to other networks further away.

 ### Visualization Tools

+Installed on your workshop host is a collection of web (browser) based applications.
+Let's start up the webapps and take a look.

+Startup the web apps with the command:

 ## SCION Native Application - Sensor